Update cookies preferences

 With regards to the computer-based design, Ms Mirjana Pali quoted that, “...it limits the creativity of the designer, who is more focused on the shape and the rules that different programs provide to him and in this way he is just producing an automatically product, that everyone could do it.
 So, what makes one design special from the other is the idea and the imagination behind it and not the shape or its construction.
 Finding a way of integrating both of these approaches would be the best and most efficient solution during the design process.”

 The emergence of digital architecture has greatly influenced both the educational and working sectors, according to Ms. Pali.
 There has been a gap that has emerged between the actual curriculum in schools and the digital approach and which has caused some difficulties for students.
 She said, “One way of intervention in this process could be using combined design techniques, starting producing physical models in different scales, than following with 3-Dimensional digitalization, ending up with the 3D modeling.
 And in this way, we can manage better the changes happening in the modern society.”
-Again, this statement apparently coincided with the solution that I was trying to point out in my previous articles concerning the “sense of balance” for both the traditional and digital design process.
+Again, this statement apparently coincided with the solution that I was trying to point out in my previous blogs concerning the “sense of balance” for both the traditional and digital design process.

 For the working sector, Ms. Pali quoted some examples of programs like Rapid Prototyping, Digital Design Fabrication, CNC Machines, DIM, and BIM models are integrated in the process of creative design, in order to build a bridge between conceptual design, produced in architectural studios, and real-world construction.